Ph.D. Admissions Process

 After completing the workshop, you will prepare a 12-15 page Research Interest Overview (RIO).
 This overview is the most critical component of your application.
 Submit an electronic copy of your paper to firstname.lastname@example.org.
 The subject line should include your last name, your first name - Research Interest Overview.
 Please do not mail a hard copy.

-The Admission Committee will review the Research Interest Overviews using a double blind procedure.
+The Admissions Committee will review the Research Interest Overviews using a double blind procedure.
 If successful, you will be invited by email to proceed to STEP 3.
 If you are not qualified to proceed to STEP 3, you will be notified as well.

 STEP 3 | INTERVIEW